opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param anchor: Anchor point.
 The default value (-1) means that the anchor is at the kernel center.

-	**Note:**

-	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+.. note:: This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

 .. index:: gpu::getColumnSumFilter_GPU